David Cabrera

 Winter Solstice Retreat: Embracing the Dark, Inviting the Light

-Join the Waitlist!
-This retreat will focus on centering ourselves during the holidays, quieting our minds, grounding in our bodies, opening our hearts, and using inquiry to energize our practice.
-Special emphasis will be placed on opening to the darkness, including our difficulties and challenges, and opening to the coming light—to the beauty, joy, wisdom, and love within and around us.
-The retreat will include sitting and walking meditation, daily lovingkindness and Qigong practice, evening talks, practice discussions, and a Winter Solstice ceremony.
+Registration Open.
+Throughout this residential retreat, we will focus on centering ourselves at the time of the holidays and the New Year.
+Together we will quiet our minds, ground our bodies, open our hearts, and use inquiry to help energize our practice.
+Special emphasis will be placed on opening to the darkness, including to our difficulties and challenges, and opening to the coming light, which includes the beauty, joy, wisdom, and love within and around us.

 Retreat | Online Non-Residential | Hybrid